Tramway Museum, St Kilda

 The Tramway Museum, St Kilda is Australia's principal museum of the 19th and 20th century trams of Adelaide, South Australia.
 It is situated at St Kilda, 24 km north of the centre of Adelaide.
 It is operated by the Australian Electric Transport Museum (SA) Inc., a not-for-profit volunteer organisation affiliated with the Council of Tramway Museums of Australasia.
-It is dedicated to the study, conservation and restoration of trams that were used in Adelaide or built there, and likewise with a small bus and trolleybus collection.
-Trams provide rides for visitors along a 1.6 km purpose-built track between the museum and a large adventure playground.
+It is dedicated to the study, conservation and restoration of trams that were used in Adelaide or built there, and likewise with a small bus and trolleybus collection.Trams provide unlimited free rides for visitors on payment of the entrance fee.
+They operate along a 1.6 km purpose-built track between the museum and a large adventure playground.

 Scope

 The museum is one of very few transport museums in the world holding at least one example of every principal tram type to have been in service on a city street system.